Shivasaikira/Portfolio_Projects/README.md

 - Trend identification and performance metrics
 - Data visualization for easy interpretation

-You can explore the **** in more detail by visiting the folder below:
+You can explore the **Apple Store Sales Analysis** in more detail by visiting the folder below:
 - [Apple Store Analysis](Apple-Store-Sales-SQL-Project)

 ---